 Gene modification, as you may already know, is when they extract a piece of gene from one specie & insert it into another... to create a Frankenstein.
 This is to make the new GMO stronger or more productive, with of course unforeseeable risks.

 This is to say, it is totally safe doing pollination on your own at home or in your garden.
 The best thing of all is you get to name your new specie however you like.

 This guide is put together by Dorset Horn Adenium.
 We think it's just so amazing that we need to share it with you.
 They put a lot of work into this & should get all the credit.

-There are 7 steps from picking the flower to getting the pollen in.
+There are 7 steps from picking fresh flowers to getting the pollen in.
 We will see another method a little later.
-Let us now begin with step 1.
+Let's now begin with step 1.

-Step 1: Pick a newly bloomed flower
+Step 1: Pick a New Fresh Flower

-Step 2: Tear the flower
+Step 2: Open the Flower

-They have done a very neat job here, but you can tear the flower however you like.
+They have done a very neat cutting job here, but you can tear the flower however you like.
 After tearing it up, you will see some hairy pink stripes & a white cone inside.

-Step 3: Remove the anther cone
+Step 3: Remove the Anther Cone

 Now, we remove one piece of the cone by tearing down the pink, hairy stripes.
 You will then see the pollen & stigma inside the flower.